stople/x16-smc/doc/flash_manipulation.md

 New I2C commands to SMC application, added in SMC version 47.2.0:

-Write $90 -> set page to read/write
+- Write $90 -> set page to read/write
-Read  $91 -> Read byte from flash and increment pointer Write $92 -> Write byte to flash buffer and increment pointer
+- Read  $91 -> Read byte from flash and increment pointer
+- Write $92 -> Write byte to flash buffer and increment pointer
-             -> Will write to flash once a full page (64 bytes) have been received -> Will only manipulate flash in bootloader area (page 120-127) Read  $93 -> Check if flash manipulation is unlocked (0: locked, 1: unlocked, 255: old SMC version) Write $93 -> Request flash manipulation (1: flash manipulation unlock request, 0: flash manipulation lock)
+  - Will write to flash once a full page (64 bytes) have been received
+  - Will only manipulate flash in bootloader area (page 120-127)
+- Read  $93 -> Check if flash manipulation is unlocked
+  - (0: locked, 1: unlocked, 255: old SMC version)
+- Write $93 -> Request flash manipulation
+  - (1: flash manipulation unlock request, 0: flash manipulation lock)

 ## Usage

 1: Install SMC version 47.2.0 or later
--> Follow the guide "how to use the bad version of bootloader v2" -> Optionally, use an ISP programmer/Arduino
+- Follow the guide "how to use the bad version of bootloader v2"
+- Optionally, use an ISP programmer/Arduino

-   Use the HELP command and verify that you have version 47.2.0 or later before you proceed.
+- Use the `HELP` command and verify that you have version 47.2.0 or later before you proceed.

 2: Copy BOOT2.BIN, SMCBLD2.PRG and SMCBLW16.PRG to the SD card

 3: (optional) If you want to dump the flash to screen/ram/SD card, you can copy extra/SMCDMP8.PRG to SD card and run it.

 4: Examine your current bootloader using SMCBLD2.PRG.
-   LOAD "SMCBLD2.PRG"
-   RUN
+- `LOAD "SMCBLD2.PRG"`
+- `RUN`

 This will dump the bootloader section of flash ($1E00-$1FFF) to screen and to RAM ($7E00-$7FFF).
 Then it will compute, print and compare the CRC-16 of bootloader area with known CRC-16 of existing bootloaders:
-   -$19B5 -> Bootloader v1
+- $19B5 -> Bootloader v1
+- $15C7 -> Bootloader v2
-   -$15C7 -> Bootloader v2
+- $7594 -> Bootloader v2 (bad), this is the one shipped with lots of machines
-   -$7594 -> Bootloader v2 (bad), this is the one shipped with lots of machines -$6995 -> No bootloader installed (all FF), or SMC version is too old (v47 or older)
+- $6995 -> No bootloader installed (all FF), or SMC version is too old (v47 or older)

 5: Upgrade bootloader with SMCBLW16.PRG

-   LOAD "SMCBLW16.PRG"
-   RUN
+- `LOAD "SMCBLW16.PRG"`
+- `RUN`

 The bootloader programming tool will load the new bootloader from file BOOT2.BIN (bootloader v2) into ram address $7C00-$7DFF.
    (You can optionally choose a different file: BOOT1.BIN (boot v1) or BOOT2BAD.BIN (bad version of v2 bootloader)).
    The loaded bootloader will be printed to screen.
 CRC-16 is printed to screen, along with version info, if CRC-16 is recognized.
    Then it will unlock flash programming, which requires a button press (Power + Reset).